-Nova Scotia is always brimming with joy and fun vibes, with more than two hundred provincial parks to choose from.
-Nova Scotia is a dreamland with beautiful sites and sceneries.
+Nova Scotia is always brimming with joy and fun vibes, and with more than two hundred provincial parks, Nova Scotia is a dreamland with beautiful sites and sceneries.

 The regional parks in Nova Scotia are open areas with fresh air and beauty maintained by the locals.
 No matter where you are headed, the province of Nova Scotia provincial parks has stunning adventures, including hiking, camping, and a shoreline with magnificent rocks and trails to enjoy your visit.